kgpavan/Object-Oriented-Design/Design_Patterns/Caching/README.txt

 ## Intent
+—————————

 To avoid expensive re-acquisition of resources by not releasing the resources immediately after their use.
 The resources retain their identity, are kept in some fast-access storage, and are re-used to avoid having to acquire them again.

 ## Applicability
+————————————————
-Use the Caching pattern(s) when

-* Repetitious acquisition, initialization, and release of the same resource causes unnecessary performance overhead.
+Use the Caching pattern(s) when repetitious acquisition, initialization, and release of the same resource causes unnecessary performance overhead.

 ## Credits